ptitSeb/box86/README.md

 A note about Unity game emulation
 ----

 Running Unity games is a hit or miss for now.
 Unity use mono (which uses signals that are not well emulated enough), and a runtime embedded in the main binary.
 A solution would be to use a native version of the libmono used by Unity (it can be found here: https://github.com/Unity-Technologies/mono and it needs to be built from source).
 But the wrapping of this lib is tricky, and not done for now.
 So the only solution is to emulate everything.
-The tricky part is to emulated the "JIT" code emitted by mono.
-For now, this part is not working very well, and is pretty slow.
+The tricky part is to emulated the "JIT" code emitted by mono, and witht he new "protected memory" mecanism implemented, it is running with correct performances now.
+You should also note that some Unity3D games require OpenGL 3+, that can be tricky to provide on ARM SBC for now.

-TL;DR: mono games are either not working, or working very slowly.
+TL;DR: mono games are not all working for and can require a high OpenGL profile, but the speed, for the ones running, should be correct now.

 ----